MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-inference-readme.md

 To generate completions for additional messages, simply call `client.complete` multiple times using the same `client`.

-### Chat completions with additional model-specific parameters
+### Adding model-specific parameters

-In this example, extra JSON elements are inserted at the root of the request body by setting `model_extras` when calling the `complete` method.
+In this example, extra JSON elements are inserted at the root of the request body by setting `model_extras` when calling the `complete` method of the `ChatCompletionsClient`.
 These are intended for AI models that require additional model-specific parameters beyond what is defined in the REST API [Request Body table](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-chat-completions#request-body).

 <!-- SNIPPET:sample_chat_completions_with_model_extras.model_extras -->